mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 “Both of you said you wanted to be friends, right?”

 “Yeah.
 Those were the words spoken.
-I’m not sure if it’s going to be the reality.”
+I’m not sure if it’s going to be the reality.
+What if he doesn’t respond?”

-“Calling is more direct, and you can talk about things a lot more clearly and faster than texting.
-I’m not the greatest at texting.
-I do a lot better with calls.”
-I guess it was true that I mostly called Gyuna and Christian these days if I wanted to talk to them.

-“What if he doesn’t respond?”
-I asked.

 “Then you know that he’s not going to make the effort to be your friend.
 It’s going to be difficult either way.”

 “What would I say?”
+I asked.

 “I don’t know.
 Just talk like you’re friends.
 Ask him what he’s up to, and if you want to be more direct, ask if he still wants to be friends.
 If that’s what you both want, it’ll happen naturally.”